DataFire/Integrations/integrations/generated/google_androiddeviceprovisioning/README.md

 * output [ListCustomersResponse](#listcustomersresponse)

 ### partners.devices.claim
-Claim the device identified by device identifier.
+Claims a device for a customer and adds it to zero-touch enrollment.
+If the device is already claimed by another customer, the call returns an error.

 ```js